albertoRamon/DAB_SWA_AAD/readme.md

 2. Add DAB objects using CLI.
-(You can edit the JSON file manually too, but the CLI is a good to learn and provide a propper template that you can change later)
+(You can edit the JSON file manually too, but use the CLI DAB is good to learn and provide a propper template that you can change later)

 ```bash
 dab add Book -c "staticwebapp.database.config.json" --source dbo.books --permissions "anonymous:*"